ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/init_command.rst

 The build_documentation rez-test key
 ************************************

-TODO : Possibly add "run_on": "pre_release" here.
+TODO : Possibly add "run_on": "post_release" here.
 Or just make sure it works.
 Or "explicit", at least

 A typical key looks like: